Modern slavery statement

 Statement approval

-This Statement is made pursuant to section 54(1) of the Modern Slavery Act and has been approved by the Board on 18 December 2024.
-It constitutes ClearBank’s Modern Slavery and Human Trafficking Statement for the financial year ending December 2025.
+This Statement is made pursuant to section 54(1) of the Modern Slavery Act and has been approved by the Board on 16 December 2025.
+It constitutes ClearBank’s Modern Slavery and Human Trafficking Statement for the financial year ending December 2026.

-Signed on behalf of the Board
+Signed on behalf of the Board:

 Chief Executive Officer